Transport and removal of a passive tracer in porous media employing surface washing: Results and discussion

-While the scaling with advective velocity is consistent with expectations for the advection-dominated third stage of mass removal, the collapse of the curves during the diffusion-dominated second stage is noteworthy.
-As time $t_b$ is shorter for steeper inclination angles, the contaminant is exposed to diffusion for a shorter duration.
-However, the tracer mass removed from the porous plate until time $t_b$ is around 0.88, independent of $\alpha$.
-The scaling suggests that the mass removal rate during the diffusion dominated stage is indirectly linked to advection.
+While the scaling with advective velocity is consistent with expectations for the Stage III advection-dominated mass removal, the collapse of the curves (shown in the inset of Fig.~\ref{fig:parametric_analysis}(a)) during the advection--dispersion stage (Stage II) is noteworthy.
+This may be partly attributed to the faster surface-washing film, which sustains a larger concentration gradient across the interface between the porous plate and the washing film, thereby enhancing mass transfer.
+However, diffusive transport is independent of the angle, and so, for longer times $t_b$, would yield a larger $m_r$, which is not what we find.

-By analysing the tracer patch area, $A$, over time for various inclination angles $\alpha$, we observed that steeper $\alpha$ cases correspond to smaller $A$.
-This indicates that the increased diffusion rate is not attributable to a larger interface between the contaminant and the clean washing film.
-Interestingly, although the variation in $A$ is generally large, the data suggest that $A$ for different $\alpha$ scales with $t \sin(\alpha)$.
-Consequently, the increased mass removal rate during the second stage at steeper inclinations must result from a faster surface-washing film which maintains a larger concentration gradient across the interface between the porous plate and the washing film, thereby promoting a higher overall mass removal rate even during the diffusion-controlled stage.
+Instead, the collapse of the curves in the inset of Fig.~\ref{fig:parametric_analysis}(a) suggest that the mass removal rate during Stage II is linked to the pore-scale velocity in a linear way.
+This is further evidence that geometric dispersion dominates over molecular diffusion.
+One can see this by assuming that tracer movement within the pore space is described by the advection--diffusion--dispersion equation,

+where $x$ is the stream-wise direction, $z$ the surface-normal direction and $D_T$ and $D_L$ the transverse and longitudinal dispersion coefficients, respectively.
+Since removal from the porous medium can occur in the surface-normal direction only, the removal rate scales as